-2. Woodridge Interventions
+3. Woodridge Interventions

-Woodridge Interventions is one of our primary treatment providers.
-WCDC has used the drug and alcohol rehabilitation services of Woodridge Interventions for over 15 years.
+Woodridge Interventions is one of WCMHC's primary treatment providers.
+Will County Problem-Solving Courts have used the treatment services of Woodridge Interventions for over 12 years.
 When a representative is not able to attend staff meetings, a written report as to participants' progress is sent.

-DASA licensed since 1999, Woodridge Interventions provides specialized inpatient substance abuse treatment services for males.
+DASA licensed since 1999, Woodridge Interventions provides specialized inpatient substance abuse treatment services for males and females.
 Outpatient services are also available, including DUI services for both males and females.
-Highly structured programs include group and individual counseling that emphasize cognitive-behavioral techniques, life skills training and 12-step principles.
+Highly structured programs include group and individual counseling that emphasize cognitive-behavioral techniques, life skills training, and 12-step principles.
 The programs offer a safe environment in which clients learn and practice sober living skills while examining their issues and barriers that brought them to treatment.
 The program places an emphasis on developing an individualized aftercare plan that is focused on meeting each client's specific relapse prevention and continuing care needs.
 Frequent trips to visit clients by the coordinator and case managers help monitor the quality and effectiveness of service delivery.